 Previously, I worked as a producer leading up strategy, reporting and storytelling on chat apps and other emerging social platforms at CNN and as national digital editor at the Washington Post, where I managed digital innovations, engagement strategy, and digital and social reporting and storytelling for the Washington Post's national and politics desk.

 Recently, my work has focused primarily on gender and human rights — from girlhood around the world to the lives of South Asian migrant domestic workers in the Middle East.
 I’ve reported from inside a prison for the BBC, written about modern-day witch hunts in India for Vice, and covered child marriage for CNN.

 I was part of the team that was awarded the 2014 Pulitzer Prize for Public Service for coverage of the NSA.
 I also share in a Murrow Award and a Webby for CNN’s social media coverage of the 2016 election, and my audio storytelling projects at CNN have won an EPPY and been recognized as a Webby honoree.

 I am the recipient a grant from the International Women's Media Foundation for a project covering women's migration from Sri Lanka.

-At CNN, I covered the presidential campaign, immigration, the refugee crisis, the Olympics and more.
-I reported and told stories using words, voicemail, disposable cameras, social media platforms and more.
+At CNN, I covered the presidential campaign, immigration, the refugee crisis, the Olympics and more — I reported and told stories using words, audio, video, disposable cameras, and social media platforms.
 I also led CNN's editorial on emerging social platforms.
 One of my projects, Love Story, won an EPPY in 2016 and I share in a Murrow Award and a Webby for CNN's social media coverage of the 2016 election.